 The table shows that 8 (40%) of the respondents strongly agree that socio-economic contributes to low enrollment of pupils, 6 (30%) agree while 2 (10%) strongly disagree and 4 (20%) disagree.
 According to the parents children who are not well fed always fall sick and therefore cannot attend school which means that the enrollment is affected.

-The respondents were asked whether pupils miss classes because of poor nutrition and this was their response.
+The respondents were asked whether schools which were well facilitated perform better than those that are not and this was their response